Watcha-ma-call-it/DLT-TM/Proposal/TM-with-DLT.md

 }
 ```

 The ledger, if you recall, is just an append only list that cannot be altered in any way.
 Once a transaction as added the effects of the transaction will remain in the history.
-This is a really cool feature because, as an example, we can generate what the state is at any given point in history.
-Since we know the first state (or genesis state) we can apply all the transaction up till the point that is of interest.
+This is a really cool feature because, as an example, we can generate the state at any given point in history.
+Since we know the first state (or genesis state) we can apply all the transactions up to the point that is of interest.
 We can find out when an error entered the TM, who generated a transaction, and trace a translation throughout its life.

 Just for full disclosure, you don't actually need to keep track of the current state as we have a ledger to compute the current state.
 However, as you can imagine, as a ledger gets longer and longer, and a TM gets more mature the time taken to compute the current state gets longer.
 That's why we keep track of the latest state along side the ledger, for simplicity and speed.

 ## Going beyond the Simple

 In the example in the previous section, we had a very simple model of transactions and translations themselves.
-Identity, time, metadata, state.
+Identity, time, metadata, state. __TO BE EXPANDED__